-The SINP (Saskatchewan Immigrant Nominee Program) is a specific immigration program of the province of Saskatchewan, Canada.
+The SINP (Saskatchewan Immigrant Nominee Program) is a specific immigration program of Saskatchewan, Canada.
 The SINP allows the Saskatchewan to choose the eligible candidates for the permanent residency in the province and subsequently nominate them to the federal government.
-The time limit for the application intake has not been fixed by SINP.
-The SINP selects the candidates based on the criteria, i.e. education, experience, skills, etc. However, the criteria might get changed without intimation as per the province’s requirement and the further applications can be processed based on the latest criteria.
+SINP has not fixed the time limit for the application intake.
+The SINP selects the candidates based on the criteria, i.e. education, experience, skills, etc. However, the criteria may change without intimation as per the province’s requirement, and the PNP is likely to process further applications based on the latest criteria.

-The International Skilled Worker Category of SINP (Saskatchewan Immigrant Nominee Program) has been designed for the overseas skilled workers willing to stay and work in the province of Saskatchewan.
-Under this category, SINP select and nominate the skilled workers, who possess the right skills, qualification, experience, language proficiency, etc. to contribute to the labour market, economy, and communities of the province of Saskatchewan.
+The International Skilled Worker Category of SINP (Saskatchewan Immigrant Nominee Program) is for the overseas skilled workers willing to stay and work in the province of Saskatchewan.
+Under this category, SINP selects and nominate the skilled workers, who possess the right skills, qualification, experience, language proficiency, etc. to contribute to the labour market, economy, and communities of the province Saskatchewan.

 The International Skilled Worker Category has three key subcategories, i.e.

 Both OID (Occupation in Demand) and express entry subcategories are mostly popular among skilled worker applicants.
 Find below the description of all three subcategories in detail.